etnt/yaws_appmod_router/README.md

 # yaws_appmod_router
 > A simple Yaws appmod that routes requests.

-## Sketch

-To implement a routing capability for the Erlang Yaws web server, you can create a custom appmod that provides an intuitive API for specifying routes and their associated handlers.
-The design will include path pattern matching, middleware execution, and a mechanism to handle the responses.
+Implements a routing capability for the Erlang Yaws web server as an appmod.

-The aim is a modular design that allows you to easily add new routes, handlers, and middleware while keeping the Yaws appmod simple and reusable.

-Here’s how you can design and implement such a routing appmod:

-### Define the Router API

 The router should allow: